finnschiermer/x86prime/README.md

 ## Prerequisites

 Install ocaml and opam.
-Then use opam to install menhir and ocamlbuild.
+This installs the default compiler version for the system, which may not be recent enough.
+Upgrade this to version 4.07, Then use opam to install menhir and ocamlbuild.

 On debian based linux this is
 ~~~
 > sudo apt install ocaml opam
+> opam switch 4.07.0
+< [at this point you may be asked to run "eval `opam config env`" - do it]
 > opam install menhir ocamlbuild
 ~~~